EinsteinToolkit/cottonmouth/README.md

 ## Getting started

 You might want to try take a look at the test parameter file (arrangements/Cottonmouth/CottonmouthBSSNOK/test/qc0.par) to see what it can do.

+## Licensing and Attribution
+Cottonmouth was authored by Lucas Timotheo Sanches, Max Morris, and Steven R. Brandt.
+It is licensed under version 3 of the Affero General Public License (AGPLv3).